CodeDanCode/SunFounder-Smart-Car-Reimagined/README.md

 Ive edited some of the original code to be able to use the SmartCar without WiFi and be able to control it using bluetooth with a playstion3 controller.

-This project requires you to run pygame to be able to use it with a controller.

 I also eliminated the video camera due to the fact that you need an internet connection to view it (im working on a altenative solution).

+This project requires you to run pygame and sixpair to be able to use it with a playstion 3 controller.
+For convienece i set sixpair and this program to run from boot allowing me to eliminate the computer all together.
+There are a bunch of instructions online on how to do this so im not going to get into it, just look it up.